 Travelling can be stressful especially when trying to fit so much into such little time it really feels like go go go, so one of my favourite things to do is just find a place wherever you are to just stop and watch the world go by.

 We spent about an hour in the park just recovering from all our walking and planning out our last evening.
 Escape games are hugely popular in Budapest and have slowly been gaining popularity around the rest of the world as well.
 We thought it would be a fun way to end our trip, so did some research on which would be best to book.
 We tried it go with the number 1 recommended on Tripadvisor, but it was fully booked, so ended up with the 3rd most popular called TRAP.
 It was fairly central and promised that we didn’t need to speak Hungarian, so we were sold.

-We were all a bit nervous none of us having done an escape game before and not looking forward to being locked in a random room for an hour.
+We were all a bit nervous none of us have done an escape game before and not looking forward to being locked in a random room for an hour.
 When we arrived our apprehension increased as from the outside it didn’t really look like much and was just a sign and a staircase underground.
-As we descended there was a little hungarian man at the bottom with fairly good english who explained the basic rules of the game.
-The aim was to solve to puzzles to unlock the door and make it through all three rooms before the hour was up.
+As we descended there was a little Hungarian man at the bottom with fairly good English who explained the basic rules of the game.
+The aim was to solve puzzles to unlock the door and make it through all three rooms before the hour was up.

-We had picked a fairly difficult one that i think was either egyptian or tomb themed and only had a 25% success rate.
-The guy was clearly skeptical that three girls were going to complete it.
+We had picked a fairly difficult one that I think was either Egyptian or tomb themed and only had a 25% success rate.
+The guy was clearly sceptical that three girls were going to complete it.